cucumber/common/cucumber-expressions/README.md

 ### Production Rules

-The AST can be rewritten into a a regular expression by the following production
+The AST can be rewritten into a regular expression by the following production
 rules:

 ```